jacymarmaduke/SQL_queries_movies/data_filtering.md

-# Filtering data using WHERE and HAVING clauses
+# Filtering data using WHERE clause
 ```
 /* Create a list of films rated PG or G */